atienosonia/ersilia-OSI/README.md

 You can go ahead and compare the results with the authors.

-From Ersilia Model Hub run eos2ta5 on test set 1 .
+From Ersilia Model Hub run eos2ta5 on Test Set 1 .
 Generate the predictions and compute the evaluation metrics

 | Data      | Method   | MCC   | NPV  |  ACC |  PPV |  SPE | SEN  | B-ACC |
 | ----------| ---------|-------|------|------|------|------|------|-------|